chillibits/splash-screen/README.md

-setTextFadeInDuration(int millis) | You can call this method to set the duration of the fade in animation of the title and the subtitle. setTitle(String title) | This method replaces the name of your app, which is the default title of the SplashScreen, with a custom string. setSubtitle(String title) | This method replaces the default subtitle, with a custom string.
+setTextFadeInDuration(int millis) | You can call this method to set the duration of the fade in animation of the title and the subtitle. setTitle(String title) | This method replaces the name of your app, which is the default title of the SplashScreen, with a custom string. setSubtitle(String title) | This method replaces the default subtitle, with a custom string. skipImage(boolean skip) | This opens the ability to skip the image after the video.

 Thank you for using the SplashScreen!

-© M&R Games 2018-2019 (Designed and developed by Marc Auberer in 2018)
+© M&R Games 2018-2019 (Designed and developed by Marc Auberer in 2018 and 2019)